Web Links

 • Cabaret-Berlin – Exploring the Entertainment of the Weimar Era.
 It is a wealth of knowledge for all things cabaret.
 There are portraits of entertainers and musicians and the impact it had on society.

-• GHDI – German History in Documents and Images.
+• German History Docs & Images – German History in Documents and Images.
 It takes the entirety of German history from the Thirty-Years War to the present Federal Republic.
 Excellent resource for research!

 • Project Alladin – Promoting understanding of the Holocaust in the Muslim world and explore Jewish-Muslim historical relations.